-- Blacklists that block over eight hundred and fifty thousand telemarketers, robocallers, and spammers, as well as a user-configurable list of unwanted callers - · Instant Second Line that enables two household members to make calls simultaneously over the same phone number. - Nest Product Integration that provides integration of our communications solution with the Nest Protect: Smoke + Carbon Monoxide alarm and Nest Learning Thermostat, enabling a variety of features and services, including remote emergency calling from a user's home number, event scheduling and alerts, and call forwarding based on occupancy sensors. - · Multi-Ring that enables calls to ring simultaneously on the home phone, cell phone, and Ooma Mobile application. - · Voicemail Monitoring that allows users to listen to and intercept calls as a voicemail message is being recorded. - · Voicemail Forwarding that provides users the option to listen to voicemail messages from their e-mail inbox or smartphone. - Unlimited Free Mobile App Calling that allows users to make and receive unlimited phone calls within the U.S. from their mobile devices as if they were calling from their home number.
-The availability of unlimited phone calls within the U.S. is subject to normal residential usage limitations.
+- Blacklists that block over eight hundred and fifty thousand telemarketers, robocallers, and spammers, as well as a user-configurable list of unwanted callers. - · Instant Second Line that enables two household members to make calls simultaneously over the same phone number. - Nest Product Integration that provides integration of our communications solution with the Nest Protect: Smoke + Carbon Monoxide alarm and Nest Learning Thermostat, enabling a variety of features and services, including remote emergency calling from a user's home number, event scheduling and alerts, and call forwarding based on occupancy sensors. - Multi-Ring that enables calls to ring simultaneously on the home phone, cell phone, and Ooma Mobile application. - · Voicemail Monitoring that allows users to listen to and intercept calls as a voicemail message is being recorded. - Voicemail Forwarding that provides users the option to listen to voicemail messages from their e-mail inbox or smartphone. - Unlimited Free Mobile App Calling that allows users to make unlimited phone calls from their mobile devices as if they were calling from their home number.